 For more information, please visit mieli.fi.

 The local MIELI association offers face-to-face assistance in a crisis in Lahti.
-To book an appointment, please call 03 877 660 from Monday to Friday between 9:00-10:30 or send an e-mail to email@example.com.
-For more information about the local association, please visit the website of The Crisis Centre of Lahti Region (in Finnish).
+To book an appointment, please call 03 877 660 from Monday to Friday between 9:00-10:30 or send an e-mail to firstname.lastname@example.org.
+For more information about the local association, please visit the website of The Crisis Centre of Lahti Region.

 Crisis Centre Monika offers support and assistance for immigrant women who have experienced or are at risk of violence.
-The helpline 0800 05058 is free of charge and open from Monday to Friday between 9:00 and 16:00.
-Crisis Centre Monika provides support in Arabic, Dari, English, French, Finnish, Persian, and Russian.
-For more information, please visit monikanaiset.fi (in Finnish).
+The helpline 0800 05058 is free of charge and open on Monday between 9:00 and 19:00, and from Tuesday to Friday between 9:00 and 16:00.
+Crisis Centre Monika provides support in Arabic, Dari, English, Spanish, Farsi, French, Finnish, Persian, Belarussian, and Russian.
+For more information, please visit monikanaiset.fi.

 Victim Support Finland (RIKU) assists victims of crime or attempted crime as well as witnesses of a crime.
-The helpline 116 006 is open from Monday to Friday between 9:00 and 20:00.
 For more information, please visit the Victim Support Finland website.

 Public health and social services